South Africa: R50 000 reward for information leading to the arrest of any magistrate conspiring with rhino poaching syndicates

 1/4 page adverts will be running in Corridor Gazette (22/1), Mpumalanga News (22/11), Lowvelder (23/11) and Hazyview Herald (30/11).

-Nearly four years after his arrest, and a slew of more than 20 delays, the trial dates of the alleged kingpin of Zululand, Dumisani Gwala, will finally be set on 12 December at Mtubatuba court.
+More than four years after his arrest, and a slew of more than 25 delays plus courtroom changes in the wake of bribery allegations, the trial of the alleged kingpin of Zululand, Dumisani Gwala, will finally start in early 2019 at Mtubatuba court with Magistrate Zungu presiding.
+The Court has made it very clear that she will not tolerate further delay tactics, even if it means Gwala must represent himself.
 Watch the BBC Documentary: Rhinos Killing and Corruption, featuring an exclusive interview with whistleblower ‘Fresh’.

 On 18 September, Mabuza was arrested again, this time alongside alleged rival kingpin Joseph Nyalunga aka “Big Joe”.
 Both were granted bail on 2 November – even though both were already out on bail for rhino poaching related charges.